redbear/IoT_pHAT/README.md

 ### Bluetooth

-* The default UART clock (3 MHz) will not work for the Bluetooth, so we need to set the clock to 48 MHz ([issue 4](https://github.com/redbear/IoT_pHAT/issues/4), it will be fixed in the next release of Raspbian, [raspberrypi/firmware/issues/643](https://github.com/raspberrypi/firmware/issues/643)).

-	- use `$ sudo nano /boot/config.txt` to edit the file
-	- add `init_uart_clock=48000000` to the end
-	- reboot by `$ sudo reboot`

-* Again, upon booting up the board, the Kernel will read from the EEPROM for all settings for the Bluetooth including the UART which maps UART0 to GPIO 14 and 15.
+* Also, upon booting up the board, the Kernel will read from the EEPROM for all settings for the Bluetooth including the UART which maps UART0 to GPIO 14 and 15.

 * You will see the Bluetooth is ready to use by using the Bluetooth manager (the Bluetooth icon) near to the clock (upper-right corner) or using the command line,